stormpath/stormpath-documentation/source/reference.rst

   * - ``passwordPolicy``
     - String (Link)
     - N/A
-    - A link to the Directory’s Password Policy
+    - A link to the Directory’s :ref:`Password Policy <ref-password-policy>`.

   * - ``accountCreationPolicy``
     - String (Link)
     - N/A
-    - A link to the Directory’s Account Creation Policy
+    - A link to the Directory’s :ref:`Account Creation Policy <ref-accnt-creation-policy>`.

   * - ``accounts``
     - String (Link)